nikonru/NiLang/README.md

 Writing the whole program in one file can be quite cumbersome.
 Thus having some way to spread code among different files is must have.

-Another useful feature can be maintaining import structure, which is parallel to the arrangement of files in file system.
+Maintaining import structure, which is parallel to the arrangement of files in file system, might be also quite handful.
 ```
 #src/helpers.nil
 Domain helpers